The most prestigious and the world’s oldest medical journal publishes reports about tests and findings that fluoride is neurotoxic!

 Conclusions and recommendations

 The updated findings presented in this Review confirm and extend our 2006 conclusions.6 During the 7 years since our previous report, the number of industrial chemicals recognised to be developmental neurotoxicants has doubled.
 Exposures to these industrial chemicals in the environment contribute to the pandemic of developmental neurotoxicity.

-are: large gaps in the testing of chemicals for developmental neurotoxicity, which results in a paucity of systematic data to guide prevention; and the huge amount of proof needed for regulation.
+Two major obstacles impede efforts to control the global pandemic of developmental neurotoxicity.
+These barriers, which we noted in our previous review6 and were recently underlined by the US National Research Council,111 are: large gaps in the testing of chemicals for developmental neurotoxicity, which results in a paucity of systematic data to guide prevention; and the huge amount of proof needed for regulation.
 Thus, very few chemicals have been regulated as a result of developmental neurotoxicity.

-A recurring theme in each of these cases was that commercial introduction and wide dissemination of the chemicals preceded any systematic effort to assess potential toxicity.
+The presumption that new chemicals and technologies are safe until proven otherwise is a fundamental problem.111 Classic examples of new chemicals that were introduced because they conveyed certain benefits, but were later shown to cause great harm, include several neurotoxicants, asbestos, thalidomide, diethylstilboestrol, and the chlorofluorocarbons.112 A recurring theme in each of these cases was that commercial introduction and wide dissemination of the chemicals preceded any systematic effort to assess potential toxicity.
 Particularly absent were advance efforts to study possible effects on children’s health or the potential of exposures in early life to disrupt early development.
 Similar challenges have been confronted in other public health disasters, such as those caused by tobacco smoking, alcohol use, and refined foods.
 These problems have been recently termed industrial epidemics.113

-).
+To control the pandemic of developmental neurotoxicity, we propose a coordinated international strategy (panel).
 Mandatory and transparent assessment of evidence for neurotoxicity is the foundation of this strategy.
 Assessment of toxicity must be followed by governmental regulation and market intervention.
 Voluntary controls seem to be of little value.11

 The main purpose of this agency would be to promote optimum brain health, not just avoidance of neurological disease, by inspiring, facilitating, and coordinating research and public policies that aim to protect brain development during the most sensitive life stages.
 The main efforts would aim to: